Opkris/Mock-exam-web-api-design/README.md

 ## *Testing coverage:*

--[ ]  10%.
+-[x]  10%.
--[ ]  30%.
+-[x]  30%.
 -[ ]  50%.
 -[ ]  60%.
 -[ ]  70%.

 # *Application Topic:*

--[ ] T1 (grade E): A visitor of the page should be able to see the menu for the week.
--[ ] T2 (grade E): When the application starts in development mode, you must have some existing
+-[x] T1 (grade E): When the application starts in development mode, you must have some existing
-    fake/test data representing a valid menu for the current week.
-Note: if you fail to setup the REST API (requirement for grade D), then hardcode a menu in the frontend.
+     fake/test data representing a valid collection of n items.
+Note: if you fail to setup the REST API (requirement for grade D), then hardcode the items in the frontend.

+-[x] T2 (grade E): Without the need to log-in, a user should be able to see the list of all n items (with
+     their description) in the game (e.g., in a separated game-description page)

+-[x] T3 (grade C): There should be a page in which a logged-in user can see his/her collection (which
+     will be empty at the beginning).
+ * Every one have a unique name, but all users share the same "list" of items.

+-[x] T4 (grade C): A user, when s/he creates a new account, should get t loot-boxes (e.g., t=3).
+There
+     should be a button to be able to redeem loot-boxes, one at a time (and the content of the lootbox must be displayed somehow to the user once opened).
+The new items will be added to the collection of the user (which then should be able to see how many duplicates s/he has, and what s/he is still missing).
+ * every new user starts with a balance (1000,-) so they can by a 5 new loot boxes, each loot box contains 3 random items, they may contain 3 items of the same object

--[ ] T3 (grade C): A chef should be able to log-in, and create/edit/remove dishes, and specify which
+-[ ] T5 (grade B): A user should have the option to “mill” (i.e., sell) items in his/her collection.
+Milling
-    dishes are used in which day.
-You will need to provide a login page, but NOT a signup one.
-You can hardcode some userIds/passwords in the backend to represent some existing chef users.
+     an item should give in-game currency, which can then be used to buy new loot-boxes (up to you what exchange rate you want to give, but based on t and k it should be possible to sell enough items to buy at least 1 new loot-box).
+* the mill intent is that every loot box have a combined value (at the lowest end) more then what a new loot box will cost. so of the user want to sell all 3 with the (with the lowest value) the user

--[ ] T4 (grade A): Add a “chat” system based on WebSockets, in which users can discuss the menu in
+-[ ] T6 (grade A): Add a system based on WebSockets in which the user will get (and be notified!) a
-    real-time.
+     new loot-box every X amount of time (use something small, e.g. X = 1 minute)